Friday, August 28, 2015

 Jeff's creative dad built the control panel

-Microbreweries are the hottest trend in the liquor business, and the huge demand for better product is prompting the Big Guys to want to play in the game.
+Microbreweries are the hottest trend in the liquor business, and the huge demand for better products is prompting the Big Guys to want to play in the game.
 It takes more than just a funny name and a jazzy label to make a great beer.
-The beer has to be made by the rules.
-Too bad for you Big Guys but good for us; we now have Isla Brewing to satisfy our craving for great tasting ales.
+The beer has to be made according to the rules.
+Too bad for you, Big Guys, but good for us; we now have Isla Brewing to satisfy our craving for great-tasting ales.

 https://www.facebook.com/islabrewing